-Inspection Practices for Pressure Vessels
+RP 572 ◆■ Inspection Practices for Pressure Vessels

 Supplements API 510 by providing pressure vessel inspectors with information that can improve skills and increase basic knowledge of inspection practices.
-This recommended practice (RP) describes inspection practices for the various types of pressure vessels (e.g. drums, heat exchangers, columns, reactors, air coolers, spheres) used in petroleum refineries and chemical plants.
-This RP addresses vessel components, inspection planning processes, inspection intervals, methods of inspection and assessment, methods of repair, records, and reports.
-API 510 has requirements and expectations for inspection of pressure vessels.
-Pages: 154
+It describes inspection practices for the various types of pressure vessels (e.g. towers, exchanger, air-cooled heat exchanger, reactors, and spheres) used in the hydrocarbon and chemical process industry.
+This recommended practice addresses vessel components, inspection planning processes, inspection intervals, methods of inspection and assessment, methods of repair, records, and reports.
+Pages: 163